mtocchetto/vdldoc-maven-plugin/README.md

 # vdldoc-maven-plugin

-Maven plugin designed for enable maven users to create javadocs based on taglibs xml files using the the class "org.omnifaces.vdldoc.VdldocGenerator" provided by the Vdldoc project available at http://vdldoc.omnifaces.org
+Maven plugin designed for enable maven users to create javadocs based on taglibs xml files using the the class _"org.omnifaces.vdldoc.VdldocGenerator"_ provided by the Vdldoc project available at http://vdldoc.omnifaces.org

+It works declaring the plugin inside a pom.xml file and binding the execution at a lifecycle phase or running directly from the command line.

 ## Command line help